Dense Hebbian neural networks: a replica symmetric picture of supervised learning: Introduction

-Since the first wave of statistical mechanical formalization in the late eighties and early nineties of the past century, how these networks accomplish learning was a central question -addressed from various perspectives (see e.g. \cite{storage1,storage2,storage3,Engel})- yet solely ``storing'' was studied at that time, in the dense network scenario \cite{Baldi,Bovier,Elisabeth1}: in this simpler limit, the network experiences just once the patterns to cope with and stores them in its Hebbian synaptic tensor for suitable successive pattern recognition usage but it does not undergo a real ``learning process'', where the network does not have access to the patterns to store rather it has to form its own representation of them just by experiencing their noisy examples provided in form of datasets to analyze: here we deepen this phenomenon moving from Hebbian storing to supervised Hebbain learning (and referring to \cite{unsup} for its unsupervised counterpart).
+Since the first wave of the statistical mechanical formalization in the late eighties and early nineties of the past century, inspecting how these networks can be trained and can retrieve the learnt information has been a central question, addressed from various perspectives (see e.g. \cite{storage1,storage2,storage3,Engel}), yet in the dense network scenario most of the results are limited to retrieval issues \cite{Baldi,Bovier,Elisabeth1}.
+In that simpler context, the network experiences just once a set of patterns and stores them in its Hebbian synaptic tensor for successive pattern-recognition usage but it does not undergo a real ``learning process'', where, instead, the network typically has access only to a (noisy) sample of the reality by which it forms its own representation.
+Here we deepen this phenomenon moving from Hebbian storing to supervised Hebbian learning (and refer to \cite{unsup} for its unsupervised counterpart).